RetroPie/RetroPie-Docs/docs/Amiga.md

 ### Core configuration

-The P-UAE core has a comprehesive set of configuration options which control the emulation experience.
+The PUAE core has a comprehesive set of configuration options which control the emulation experience.
 A comprehensive list can be found [here](https://docs.libretro.com/library/puae/#core-options).

 ### Model selection